T. J. Hughes (ice hockey): College

-In May 2022, Hughes committed to play college ice hockey at Michigan.
+In May 2022, Hughes committed to play college ice hockey for the Wolverines at the University of Michigan.
 During the 2022–23 season, in his freshman year, he recorded 13 goals and 23 assists in 39 games.
 He made his collegiate debut on October 7, 2022, in a game against Lindenwood, and recorded an assist for his career point.
 He scored his first career goal on October 14, 2022, in a game against Boston University.

 During the 2023–24 season, in his sophomore year, he recorded 19 goals and 29 assists 41 games.
 During a weekend series against Lindenwood, he recorded three goals and five assists and was named the Big Ten Second Star of the Week for the week ending October 31, 2023.
 Following the season, he received invitations from multiple teams to attend NHL development camp.
 His former teammate, Dylan Duke, convinced him to attend development camp for the Tampa Bay Lightning.

 Hughes was named an alternate captain for the 2024–25 season.
 During his junior year he led the team in scoring with 15 goals and 23 assists in 36 games.
-He had an NCAA-best 15-game point streak, with a point in every game between December 14, 2024, and February 15, 2025, scoring 22 points on nine goals and 15 assists.
 On November 23, 2024, he scored his first career hat-trick in a game against Penn State.
 He finished the game with four goals and one assist for a career-high five points.
-He finished the weekend series tying the national lead for goals scored with five and was named the Big Ten Second Star of the Week for the week ending November 26, 2024.
-On January 5, 2025, he recorded three assists in a game against Ohio State, to surpass the 100 career point milestone.
+He finished the weekend series tying the national lead for goals scored with five and was named the Big Ten Second Star of the Week for the week ending November 26.
+Hughes had an NCAA-best 15-game point streak, with a point in every game between December 14, 2024, and February 15, 2025, scoring 22 points on nine goals and 15 assists.
+On January 5, he recorded three assists in a game against Ohio State, to surpass the 100 career point milestone.
 Following the season he was named to the All-Big Ten Second Team.